SojjaDDev/structured-RESTful-API/README.md

 ## 📝 Development Notes

-* Data is persisted in MySQL database
+* Currently using in-memory storage for immediate testing
 * Passwords are hashed using bcrypt
 * JWT tokens expire after 24 hours
 * Input validation for all endpoints
 * CORS enabled for frontend integration
+* MySQL integration ready but disabled

 ## 🤝 Contributing